viz/didactic-doodle/README.md

   npm start
   ```

-  You should be able to see the app at [http://localhost:8080/](http://localhost:8080/).
+  You should be able to see the app (just a line in red that says, "Welcome to the App!") at [http://localhost:8080/](http://localhost:8080/).
 If we make changes to a source file and then save them, the app should reload instantly.
 Try it.
+Change "App!" to "Flapp!" or something like that, save the file, and check that the page has reloaded with the new text.

 36. Now let's add [react-bootstrap](https://react-bootstrap.github.io/) and have some fun: